-1) Direct air capture (DAC) in Iceland, which is the process of extracting CO2 directly from the atmosphere and storing it underground; 2) Biochar – which is created from burning biomass in a process that stores carbon dioxide in a stable form that resists decomposition; and 3) Eion, or Enhanced Mineralization, which speeds up the natural process of chemical weathering that causes the breakdown of rocks and minerals, storing carbon dioxide along the way.
+1) Direct air capture (DAC) in Iceland, which is the process of extracting CO2 directly from the atmosphere and storing it underground; 2) Biochar – which is created from burning biomass in a process that stores carbon dioxide in a stable form that resists decomposition; and 3) Enhanced Mineralization, which speeds up the natural process of chemical weathering that causes the breakdown of rocks and minerals, storing carbon dioxide along the way.
 In 2022 alone, Tomorrow’s Air travelers helped order the removal and permanent storage of 147 tons of carbon dioxide.

 Global Family Travels Commitment to Climate Change and Tomorrow's Air Initiative

 With the tourism industry having such an obvious impact on the climate, and and being so heavily impacted by climate change, Global Family Travels has taken significant steps to not only be conscious of our impacts, but to actively work towards minimizing our carbon footprint.
 As signatories of the Glasgow Declaration, we have pledged to halve emissions by 2030 and become completely net zero no later than 2050.